-Holiday shopping accounts for 20% of annual sales for most retail merchants.
+Holiday shopping accounts for 20% of annual sales for most retail businesses.
 With the busy season rapidly approaching, retailers need to start making preparations to be ready for the most wonderful time of the year.
 The social distancing requirements affecting store capacity will give retailers more to consider while getting ready for the busy season moving forward.

 Utilizing insights from smaller holiday campaign strategies helps to cultivate a holiday strategy that often ends up producing more successful results.
 This also helps to shape a more powerful marketing plan as the end-of-year activities approach.
-For most retailers, the key will be how well the retail store is prepared for a holiday season with COVID.
+For most retailers, the key will be how well the retail store is prepared for a holiday season.
 Be it a brick-and-mortar store, an eCommerce business or both, here are 7 ways retailers can get ready for this year’s busy season.

 Stock Up and Manage Inventory

 When preparing for an influx of business, taking stock of your inventory helps track what is selling and what is not.
 Doing so also provides insight into your customer buying habits.
 For any retail store, the inventory serves as its backbone.
 If there is mismanagement of popular products you sell, your whole customer experience can suffer.
 Remember, supply and demand go hand in hand.

 A retail merchant services tool that can help monitor the popularity of certain products is a stock alerts solution.
 This helps break down sales by item and sales category breaking down which funds need to be allocated towards certain retail products.
 The stock alerts feature assists retail businesses in seeing which products/services perform best.
 It is even more beneficial when it is already connected with your payments system, allowing you to set up and receive low inventory alerts before you run out of stock.